ecadlabs/taquito/integration-tests/README.md

 `export TEZOS_RPC_MUMBAINET='http://localhost:8732'`.

-## Keygen API

-Internally Taquito is tested with tests running in parallel.
-This is achieved using an application that generates new keys and funds them as needed per test.

-The application is not publicly available.
-External users, therefore, must run the Taquito Integration Tests in sequence, one test at a time.

-### Using a Secret Key Instead of the Keygen API
+## Using a Secret Key Instead of the Keygen API

-By default, the integration tests use an ephemeral key managed by the Keygen API.
-To use a secret key instead, use the CLI option `<testnet>-secret-key`, like this:
+By default, the integration tests use an ephemeral key managed by the Keygen API, which requires internal access.
+However, to use a secret key of your own instead, use the CLI option `<testnet>-secret-key`, like this:

 ```
-npm run test:mumbainet-secret-key manager-wallet-scenario.spec.ts
+npm run test:mumbainet-secret-key contract-with-bigmap-init.spec.ts
 ```